Lacrymology/states/diamond/doc/metrics.rst

 tcp.ActiveOpens
 ~~~~~~~~~~~~~~~

-The number of times TCP connections have made a direct transition to the
+The number of times :ref:`glossary-TCP` connections have made a direct transition to the
 SYN-SENT state from the CLOSED state.

 tcp.AttemptFails
 ~~~~~~~~~~~~~~~~

-The number of times TCP connections have made a direct transition to the CLOSED state from either the SYN-SENT state or the SYN-RCVD state, plus the number of times TCP connections have made a direct transition to the LISTEN state from the SYN-RCVD state.
+The number of times :ref:`glossary-TCP` connections have made a direct transition to the CLOSED state from either the SYN-SENT state or the SYN-RCVD state, plus the number of times :ref:`glossary-TCP` connections have made a direct transition to the LISTEN state from the SYN-RCVD state.

 tcp.CurrEstab
 ~~~~~~~~~~~~~

-Number of current TCP sockets in ESTABLISHED state.
+Number of current :ref:`glossary-TCP` sockets in ESTABLISHED state.

 tcp.EstabResets
 ~~~~~~~~~~~~~~~

-The number of times TCP connections have made a direct transition to the CLOSED state from either the ESTABLISHED state or the CLOSE-WAIT state.
+The number of times :ref:`glossary-TCP` connections have made a direct transition to the CLOSED state from either the ESTABLISHED state or the CLOSE-WAIT state.

 tcp.InErrs
 ~~~~~~~~~~

-The total number of segments received in error (for example, bad TCP
+The total number of segments received in error (for example, bad :ref:`glossary-TCP`
 checksums).

 tcp.ListenDrops